Shruthirdy/GatorTicketMaster/README.md

 ### Files in `test/`

 Multiple `.pas` test files cover various features, including:
 - **classes_objects_feature.pas**
-  Demonstrates object-oriented programming with classes and objects.
+  Demonstrates basic class creation with a constructor and a method.
+  Instantiates a `Person` object and calls its `Greet` method to print details.
+  Verifies object instantiation and method invocation.
 - **constructor_feature.pas** / **destructor_feature.pas**
-  Demonstrate how constructors and destructors are handled.
+  Tests the constructor functionality by printing messages during object creation.
+  Initializes a `Book` object with given parameters and displays its details.
+  Focuses solely on verifying constructor behavior and field initialization.
 - **debug1_simple_var_assign.pas**
   Basic variable assignment and output.
 - **debug2_inline_var.pas**